DEMI-Research/demi-research.github.io/content/os_achieve/Flickr30K-CFQ/index.md

 ---
-title: 'Compact and Fragmented Query challenge dataset (Flickr30K-CFQ)'
+title: 'Flickr30K-CFQ: Compact and Fragmented Query challenge dataset'
 # title: ''
 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here